openmc-dev/openmc/docs/source/methods/physics.rst

-In multi-group mode, a scattering collision requires that the outgoing energy group of the simulated particle be selected from a probability distribution, then the change-in-angle selected from a probability distribution according to the outgoing energy group, and finally the particle's weight adjusted again according to the outgoing energy group.
+In multi-group mode, a scattering collision requires that the outgoing energy group of the simulated particle be selected from a probability distribution, the change-in-angle selected from a probability distribution according to the outgoing energy group, and finally the particle's weight adjusted again according to the outgoing energy group.